EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 [Back to the Top](#steam-rom-manager-table-of-contents)

 If you see a pop-up with the message: `A JavaScript error occurred in the main process` when you open Steam ROM Manager, you may click `Ok` to proceed.
 This error does not mean there is anything wrong with your configurations.

 ***

+### I deleted a user account but Steam ROM Manager still shows their user ID

+1. Switch to Desktop Mode.

+!!! tip
+    If you don't know the Friend Code for the account you want to keep, you can click the Steam icon in the system tray on your task bar and select Settings.
+Note the Friend Code.

+2. Open Dolphin(file explorer) and select Home

+!!! info
+    Directories with a `.` in front of their name, like `~/.steam`, will be hidden by default.
+Press the hamburger menu button in Dolphin(file explorer) and toggle on `Show Hidden Files`.

+3. Navigate to `~/.steam/steam/userdata`

+4. Delete the folder(s) for account(s) that you no longer want

+***